| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 provide a samplable probabilistic representation, from which the Monte Carlo samples are generated.

-other possibilities are available but setting the vaeac.which_vaeac_model
+other possibilities are available by setting the vaeac.which_vaeac_model parameter.
+See

 Olsen et al. (2022) for more details.